 Before new tests can be introduced they need to be tested thoroughly.
 This is so we can be sure that they work and that they are safe.
 Tests that doctors are looking at include new types of MRI scans and breath tests.

 A multiparametric MRI is a special type of MRI scan.
 This type of MRI produces a more detailed picture of your prostate gland than a standard MRI scan does

-Usually you have a trans rectal ultrasound (trus) biopsy.
+Usually you have a trans rectal ultrasound (TRUS) biopsy.
 You have the biopsy through your back passage (rectum) using an ultrasound scanner and a needle.

 Researchers are trying to find different ways of taking a sample of cells from the prostate (biopsies), to help monitor or diagnose prostate cancer.

 Researchers are looking for new ways to spot cancer early.
-In this study they are looking at breath samples.

 You might have an MRI scan to identify areas in your prostate that might be cancer.
 To confirm this doctors might use a targeted biopsy to take samples of tissue (biopsy) from the areas.